Contents

 How many monarchs have lived at Windsor Castle?

 Windsor Castle has been home to 39 monarchs since it was built in the 11th century.
 Today, it is the oldest and the largest occupied castle in the world.
-Windsor Castle was Elizabeth II's favorite weekend retreat for most of her reign and was her primary residence from 2011 until her death.
+Windsor Castle was late Queen Elizabeth II's favorite weekend retreat for most of her reign and was her primary residence from 2011 until her death.

 What important events have taken place at Windsor Castle recently?